khalidm/tutorials/Variant_Calling_1/main.md

   *Check the number of aligned and unaligned reads + other quality metrics* From the Galaxy tools panel, select

   ```

   NGS: Sam Tools > Flagstat

   From the options:
   The BAM: select the sorted BAM file

   keep other options as default and click execute

   ```

   Note that in this case the statistics are not very informative.
 This is because the dataset has been generated for this workshop and much of the noise has been removed (and in fact we just removed a lot more noise in the previous step); also we are using single ended read data rather than paired-end so some of the metrics are not relevant.

 6. Visualize the BAM file.
   * Download the sorted BAM file
-  From the Galaxy histo panel, select
+  From the Galaxy history panel, select

   ```

   Click on the sorted BAM file.
-  Click on the disk > Download dataset
+  Click on the disk icon > Download dataset
-  Click on the disk > Download bam_index
+  Click on the disk icon > Download bam_index

   Result:
   This will result in two files being downloaded 1) bam file 2) bam index file